 - There are a lot of hidden factors at play as alluded to above.
 These include Quality Scores for your account, campaign, ad groups, landing pages, and ads.

-- Until your keyword has triggered enough impressions, your keyword QS will be based on average QS on that keyword across all AdWords accounts.
+- Until your keyword has triggered enough impressions, your keyword QS will be based on average QS on that keyword across all Google Ads accounts.
 That’s why an account with generally strong Quality Scores can see new keywords still get hammered with a 1 or 2.

 Clickthrough Rate (CTR)